GoogleCloudPlatform/community/tutorials/backing-up-google-workspace-data-to-google-cloud-storage/index.md

 * On the **HISTORY** > **Export** page, all export records are listed in chronological order.
 The information on the Export page is similar to the Restore page, except that you can also download the exported zip file from here.

 CubeBackup also keeps detailed log files containing all backup and restore operations, error messages, and web dashboard access records.
 These log files are located in the *<installation directory>/log* directory.

-## Tutorial body

-Break the tutorial body into as many sections and subsections as needed, with concise headings.

-### Use short numbered lists for procedures

-Use numbered lists of steps for procedures.
-Each action that the reader must take should be its own step.
-Start each step with the action, such as *Click*, *Run*, or *Enter*.

-Keep procedures to 7 steps or less, if possible.
-If a procedure is longer than 7 steps, consider how it might be separated into sub-procedures, each in its own subsection.

-### Provide context, but don't overdo the screenshots

-Provide context and explain what's going on.

-Use screenshots only when they help the reader.
-Don't provide a screenshot for every step.

-Help the reader to recognize what success looks like along the way.
-For example, describing the result of a step helps the reader to feel like they're doing it right and helps them know things are working so far.

 ## Cleaning up

-Tell the reader how to shut down what they built to avoid incurring further costs.

-### Example: Cleaning up
+CubeBackup is free to use for 14 days.
+If you are happy with it, [purchase a license](https://www.cubebackup.com/pricing) to continue using CubeBackup.

-To avoid incurring charges to your Google Cloud account for the resources used in this tutorial, you can delete the project.
+If you have only used this tutorial for testing purposes, to avoid incurring charges to your Google Cloud account for the resources used in this tutorial, you can delete the project.

 Deleting a project has the following consequences:

 - If you used an existing project, you'll also delete any other work that you've done in the project.
-- You can't reuse the project ID of a deleted project.
-If you created a custom project ID that you plan to use in the future, delete the resources inside the project instead.
-This ensures that URLs that use the project ID, such as an `appspot.com` URL, remain available.
+- Custom project IDs are lost.
+When you created this project, you might have created a custom project ID that you want to use in the future.
+To preserve the URLs that use the project ID, delete selected resources inside the project instead of deleting the whole project.

 To delete a project, do the following: